 Even though many environmentalists and geologists have raised alarms about the lack of energy this world possesses, Bulgheroni is convinced that the world will have a rich supply of hydrocarbons for another two hundred years.
 As such, a main focus of the oil and gas business has become the Central Asian Republics.
 Bridas, however, unlike most of its competitors, was one of the first multinational companies to invest heavily in Turkmenistan.
 In 1992 and 1993, Bridas was awarded a gas exploration concession for the Yashlar block in eastern Turkmenistan.

 A year later it was given a very lucrative 75% share in the Keimar oil and gas block.
 However, that’s when things became sticky.
 One cannot over emphasize the interest shown by countries for tapping the oil and gas reserves of Central Asia.
-Zbigniew Brezinski describes this region in his book, ‘The Grand Chessboard – American Primacy and Its Geostrategic Imperatives’ as “the center of world power.”
-“Capturing the region’s oil wealth and carving out territory in order to build a network of transit routes was a primary objective of U.S. military interventions throughout the 1990s in the Balkans, the Caucasus and Caspian Sea.”
+Zbigniew Brezinski describes this region in his book, ‘The Grand Chessboard – American Primacy and Its Geostrategic Imperatives’ as “the center of world power.
 The Turkmenistan government, in fact, hired Alexander Haig as their lobbyist for bringing in American investment and for softening the U.S.’s position on transporting oil and gas through Iran.
 At the time a Turkmenistan, Iran, Turkey pipeline was being considered.
 Russia, in its part, wanted to stake claim to the revenues by channelling all oil and gas shipments through Russia.
 It was then that Bridas came up with a third alternative; to transport gas through Afghanistan and Pakistan.
 It would become one of the most sought after and infamous projects in the world.

 Carlos Alberto Bulgheroni